 I have worked in a number of organisations, offering face to face therapy to both adults and young people.
 I have fifteen years’ experience working therapeutically with individuals with mental health problems and complex trauma histories, including ten years working in NHS mental health hospitals.

-I have a specialist interest and experience in working with preverbal trauma; ADHD; addiction; medically unexplained symptoms and relationship breakdown between parent and child.
+I have a specialist interest and experience in working with complex trauma; ADHD; addiction; medically unexplained symptoms and relationship breakdown between parent and child.

 I am a fully accredited clinical member of the United Kingdom Council for Psychotherapy (UKCP).
 I abide by the UKCP and Sherwood Psychotherapy Training Institute code of ethics and professional practice.